Hi Guys and Gals! Welcome. You’ve reached our first blog post. We hope it helps you to clean your computer.

 We hope this has helped you.
 If you feel the need for us to add more tips to this list, feel free to leave a comment and we’ll make sure to get back to you.

 Want to learn more about Thermal Paste and how to apply it?
-Check out Our post on Thermal Paste.
+Check out our post on Thermal Paste.
+Or if you want to find out what happens when you’re not careful when cleaning your PC then read Diary Entry 2: How I destroyed my motherboard.

 @Shay and @Aly